openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

 This will create the "ofn" user as superuser and allowing it to create databases.
 If this command fails, check the [troubleshooting section](#creating-the-database) for an alternative.

 Next, it is _strongly recommended_ to run the setup script.
+This script assumes your ruby version manager is [rbenv](https://github.com/rbenv/rbenv).
+Make sure ruby and node versions match the project requirements and run:

 ```sh
 ./script/setup
 ```